 If a project is registered and it is subsequently found, for example during an audit, that it had commenced prior to registration, the project’s registration may be invalid.
 In such a case, no Australian carbon credit units will be issued.
 If ACCUs have been issued to the project they may be required to be returned to the Clean Energy Regulator.

 Project registration does not replace or include relevant regulatory approvals or permits required to carried out the project’s activities.
-For example, fire permits for savanna burning projects.
+For example, fire permits for savanna fire management projects.

 About The Clean Energy Regulator